But after my recent visit, I’m changing my tune!

 Smaller ones can have enormous fun at Toddler Time.
 Kids six and under can explore the Trampoline Park with parental supervision and no worries of bouncing into bigger kids.

-FINE PRINT: This giveaway will close on September 22, 2021 at 11PM EST and the winners will be notified via email.
+FINE PRINT: This giveaway will close on March 30, 2022 at 12PM EST and the winners will be notified via email.
 The winner will have 24 hours to respond by email accepting the prize.
 No purchase necessary to enter the contest.
 This promotion is in no way sponsored, endorsed or administered by, or associated with, Facebook.
 You are providing your information to grkids.com and not to Facebook.
 Entrants will release Facebook from all liability.
 Entrants must be at least 18 years of age and reside in Michigan.
 Only one entry per household or IP address.
-KZOO Kids’ liability is limited to the value of the prize.
+GRKIDS’ liability is limited to the value of the prize.